FirasAbouzahr/pyPalace/Examples/Qubit Hamiltonian from Capacitance Matrix (Electrostatics)/README.md

 ## Electrostatic Simulations of Superconducting Qubits to extract Hamiltonian parameters

 Below we have examples of electrostatic simulations for two different styles of superconducting qubits, a pocket (or double-pad) transmon and an xmon.
-For each simulation, we use the capacitance matrix results to extract their corresponding Hamiltonian parameters using scQubits for quantum analysis.
+For each simulation, we use capacitance matrix results to extract their corresponding Hamiltonian parameters with scQubits.

-The pocket transmon and xmon designs (generated with [Qiskit Metal](https://qiskit-community.github.io/qiskit-metal/)).
+The pocket transmon and xmon designs (generated with [Qiskit Metal](https://qiskit-community.github.io/qiskit-metal/)) are shown below.
 The corresponding Qiskit Metal code to generate these devices can be found [here](qiskit-metal_qubit_builder.ipynb).

 <p align="center">
   <img src="Figures/qiskit-metal_qubit_images.png" width="600">